-Representatives of RadioCom and Federal Signal Corporation met with the OHS Advisor on or about October 2005, and informed him of RadioCom's interest in bidding on the early warning system; and informed him of an early warning system it had installed in Rota.
-RadioCom is a
+Representatives of RadioCom and Federal Signal Corporation met with the OHS Advisor on or about October 2005, informing him of RadioCom's interest in bidding on the early warning system and of its installation of an early warning system on Rota.
+RadioCom is a Guam corporation and is a vendor of an early warning system through Federal Signal Corporation.
+See Declaration of V. G. Borja, January 18, 2007.